hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

-caused by pathogens with memes, like marūnmāda and pretonmāda we have whole sections of the nation celebrate them and invite their infection, even though these memetic pathogens will exterminate our people in the long run\!”
+caused by pathogens with memes, like marūnmāda and pretonmāda we have whole sections of the nation celebrate them and invite their infection, even though these memetic pathogens will exterminate our people in the long run!”
 The two younger sisters were fascinated by the idea of the meme that they had just learned about from the elder ones.
 They had many questions and spent the rest of their waking hours that evening talking about both genetics and memetics, till they lay on their cots and fell